Pomp and Circumstance

 - Connecting with your breath, controlling your movements, living with intention, and staying in the present moment is always a good idea!

 What's next?
 I completed teacher training because I wanted to learn more about yoga and challenge myself, not because I want a second career.
 My plan for now is to start looking into teaching children's yoga classes over the summer and possibly substitute teach for other yoga teachers.
 I am open to other yoga opportunities too, but I don't want to take on too much or lose the fun of doing yoga on my own.
-I might start teaching tomorrow or maybe not for five years - we'll see I guess.
+I might start teaching tomorrow or maybe not for five years - we will see I guess.
 In the meantime, hooray for yoga!

 [Mountain top meditation in beautiful Sedona, Arizona]